Elodym/YesVeGan/README.md

-## Project
+## Project description

-We made a simple website in HMTML, css and JavaScript as part of the CodeFirst: Girls 10-week course.
+We made a simple website as part of the CodeFirst: Girls 10-week course, as our first introduction to coding.